 Of course, with Common Core now, teaching time is not a focus anymore for K or 1st, but I still like to introduce it since my kiddos are always asking me "When is lunch? or "When do we go to the library?" etc. Clocks that they can manipulate are great for math center - especially ones that are write-on, wipe-off so they can practice matching analog to digital time.
-We have a set like this:
+We have a set like this one from Learning Resources:

 I also include lots of unifix cubes, links and small manipulatives in our Math Center.
 I have this set of Math trays that I love too:

 It includes trays for sorting, graphing, patterning and comparing!